-To be effective at combating bias, we need an easy-toremember framework that will allow executives, managers, team leaders, etc., to quickly identify the major types of biases that all too often affect major business decisions.
-To condense the overwhelming number of individual potential biases that have been described, we have developed the COST^{IM} Model of Bias.
-This model was developed over a year of research by the authors by beginning to identify the core neurobiologicial correlates associated with the key biases and, through trial and error, organizing a framework that separated the biases into categories.
-Several other models were proposed over the year, and, through a process of in-depth assessment of various theoretical orientations to cognitive bias and feedback from colleagues with expertise in this field of research, multiple iterations of the model were further developed and refined.
+To be effective at combating bias, we need an easy-to-remember framework that will allow executives, managers, team leaders, etc. to quickly identify the major types of biases that all too often affect major business decisions.
+To condense the overwhelming number of individual potential biases that have been described, we have developed The SEEDS ModelTM of bias.
+This model was developed by beginning to identify the core neurobiologicial correlates associated with the key biases and, through trial and error, organizing a framework that separated the biases into categories.
+We now believe that biases can be divided into five main types:

-We now believe that biases can be divided into four main types:
+- 1. Similarity

-- 1. Corner-Cutting
+- 2. Expedience

-- 2. Objectivism
+- 3. Experience

-- 3. Self-Protection
+- 4. Distance

-- 4. Time and Money
+- 5. Safety

 Each type is described in detail below, and extensive examples of each type of bias are provided in Appendix A. We do not mean to suggest that every bias fits into only one category or that every bias is accounted for by this model.
-But, we think there is value in simplifying the vast majority of errors and biases into these groupings.
+But we think there is value in simplifying the vast majority of errors and biases into these groupings.
 Each category has defining features as well as category-specific mitigation strategies that can be applied.